ROI

 €600,000

-A single bad hire at C-level can therefore wipe out the profit of a mid-sized company for half a year.
+So a single mis-hire at C-level can wipe out the profit of a mid-sized company for half a year.

 Studies show alarming numbers:

-• According to the HireRight Employment Screening Benchmark (2017), 77% of employers uncover issues in background checks that would have gone undetected without structured screening
+• According to HireRight Employment Screening Benchmark (2017), 77% of employers uncover issues in background checks that would have gone unnoticed without structured screening

-With 20 hires per year, that statistically means: 5 candidates have embellished details, and 15 have discrepancies that a structured check would uncover.
+With 20 hires per year, that means statistically: 5 candidates have embellished information, and 15 have issues that a structured check would uncover.

-The Kienbaum formula (1.5 to 3 times annual salary) applies internationally — but the absolute figures scale with salary levels and the regulatory environment.
+The Kienbaum formula (1.5 to 3 times annual salary) applies internationally — but the absolute figures scale with wage levels and the regulatory environment.

 Switzerland

 Swiss CFO salaries typically range from CHF 280,000–450,000.
-According to the Kienbaum formula, that means bad-hire costs of CHF 420,000 to CHF 1.35 million.
-In addition: for institutions supervised by FINMA (banks, securities firms, insurers), a failed fit-and-proper review can lead to the withdrawal of the license — existentially threatening.
+Using the Kienbaum formula, that means mis-hire costs of CHF 420,000 to CHF 1.35 million.
+In addition: for institutions supervised by FINMA (banks, securities dealers, insurers), a failed fit-and-proper assessment can lead to the withdrawal of the license — existentially threatening.
 Legal framework: Art.
 3 BankG for banks, the Insurance Supervision Act (VAG) for insurers.

 Austria

-Salary levels and bad-hire costs are comparable to Germany.
-One difference: termination during the probation period is regulated more liberally in Austria (§ 19 AngG), but after that the Employment Contract Act applies, with higher barriers to severance.
-Bad hires at C-level are therefore retained on average for longer — which increases opportunity costs.
-Relevant from a supervisory perspective: FMA for financial institutions.
+Salary levels and mis-hire costs are comparable to Germany.
+One special feature: termination during probation is regulated more liberally in Austria (§ 19 AngG), but after that the employment contract law applies with higher severance hurdles.
+Mis-hires at C-level are therefore typically retained longer — which increases opportunity costs.
+Regulatory relevance: FMA for financial institutions.

 Across the EU

 The EBA-ESMA Joint Guidelines on Suitability 2024 have tightened the fit-and-proper scope across the EU.
-With CRD VI (Capital Requirements Directive), the requirements from 2026 also apply to CFOs and heads of control in all EU banks.
-A bad hire in these roles can now not only become operationally expensive, but also trigger supervisory measures — up to fines and loss of fitness and propriety.
+With CRD VI (Capital Requirements Directive), the requirements will also apply to CFOs and heads of control in all EU banks from 2026 onward.
+A mis-hire in these roles can now become not only operationally expensive, but also trigger supervisory measures — up to and including fines and loss of suitability.

 The CFO business case